OnnoGabriel/wordpress-plugin-wp-visitorflow/readme.txt

 5. Android app available: see a summary of website visits for one or more WordPress installations on your Android mobile phone or tablet.

 == Changelog ==
+= 1.5.5 =
+* WordPress 5.0 ready, Bugfix Link on pages and posts list

 = 1.5.4 =
 * Bugfix 404 pages